 Day 1 – Vagár Island: Arrival and visit Gásadalur

 After you arrive at the airport, head to the information desk to buy a SIM card.
 We always buy a local SIM when we travel because we love having access to the map and all saved points of interest.
 It just makes travel easier if you don’t have to rely on WiFi while you visit Faroe Islands and do your Faroe Islands travel itinerary.

 We bought 12GB and it cost us around 230 DKK ($34).
 You could just opt for a basic one for 100 DKK ($15) though.
 We usually pop the SIM in Mike’s phone (he has a double slot) and then he shares the hotspot with me.
 This way we don’t have to buy two SIM cards and can have more data for less.

 Car rental prices are crazy in the Faroe Islands, there’s no secret about that.
 We had no idea what awaits us when we booked the (rather cheap) plane tickets, so we were definitely in for a surprise!

-So my best tip is to book a car rental early!
+So my best tip is to create your Faroe Islands itinerary and book a car rental early!
 As soon as you book your flights, get the car.
 You will need it every day and I do not recommend you travel around the Faroe Islands without a car.
 We scoured the internet for a rental place that’s not on Google maps yet since all the bigger websites had prices as high as 1400 DKK ($2000) for 10 days.
 We finally found a small rental and got an older car for 5000 DKK ($730) for 10 days.
 The rental price was probably higher than what the car is worth, but we wanted to save money instead of getting a luxury car.

 If you’re out early with the booking, you can also check out this car rental page and find a rental for as little as 645 DKK a day.